BeeLazy/Cookbook/k8s/docs/en-US/Multipass-HowtoRunKubernetesCloudOnLaptop.md

 ![ArgoCD Dashboard Out of sync 2](../../img/multipass-argocdoutofsync2.png "ArgoCD Dashboard Out of sync 2")

 We now have our nginx server, but YIKES, it's out of sync.
-That's because we dont have set up automatic syncing.
+That's because no automatic syncing is configured.
-Press the **Sync** button to sync it with the git repository,
+Press the **Sync** button to sync it with the git repository.

 ![ArgoCD Dashboard Syncing](../../img/multipass-argocdsyncing.png "ArgoCD Dashboard Syncing")